top of page

 • Neck warmer

-• This fleece gloves
+• Thin fleece gloves

-• Down jacket
+• Down jacket (Yes, you need this!)

 • Base layer thermal like wool or similar